Angela Merkel tells Harvard grads to 'tear down walls' | DW | 30.05.2019

 The chancellor has addressed students at the elite university, encouraging them to shape the future.
-Her halting speech appeared to contain a few digs on President Donald Trump, without mentioning him by name.
+Her halting speech appeared to contain a few digs at President Donald Trump, without mentioning him by name.

-German Chancellor Angela Merkel delivered an underwhelming commencement speech to Harvard graduates on Thursday after being greeted with rousing applause when introduced as "one of the most respected and influential leaders of the postwar era."
+German Chancellor Angela Merkel delivered a commencement speech to Harvard graduates on Thursday after being greeted with rousing applause when introduced as "one of the most respected and influential leaders of the postwar era."

 Addressing students at the Ivy League school's 368th commencement ceremony, Merkel began in English, yet quickly switched to German.